 Image credit: backyardmastery.com

-A combination of flagstone and pebbles can be the right mixture to use in your walkway.
-Pebbles come in various earthy hues and they will perfectly match with the natural color of the stones.
-Take a look at how these two materials combine in more designs at backyardmastery.com.
+A combination of flagstone and pebbles can be the right mixture to use in your natural stone walkway.
+Pebbles come in various earthy hues, and they will perfectly match the natural color of the stones.

 Stones and Pebbles to Blend with Greenery